aidotse/PASEOS/README.md

 ##### Waiting for Activities to Finish

+At the moment, parallel running of multiple activities is not supported.
-If you want to run multiple activities in a row or just wait for the existing one to finish, you can use
+However, if you want to run multiple activities in a row or just wait for the existing one to finish, you can use

 ```py
 await sim.wait_for_activity()